jimhigson/oboe.js-dissertation/markdown/3_Background.md

 programming is commonly practiced and not generally recognised as a code smell, requiring knock-on changes when an unrelated system is refactored should perhaps be seen as undesirable in relation to format structures as it would be elsewhere.
+DTOs limit the spread of refactoring inside the client because only the translation from DTO to domain object must be updated but do not avoid change altogether if a service format is refactored.
 In the *Red Queen's race* it took "all the running you can do, to keep in the same place".
 Ideally a programmer should only have to expend effort so that their code does something new, or performs better something that it already did, not to stay still.
-Following an object oriented encapsulation of data such that a caller does not have to concern itself with the data structures behind an interface, the internal implementation may be changed without disruptions to the rest of the code base.
+Following an object oriented encapsulation of data such that a caller does not have to concern itself with the data structures behind an interface the internal implementation may be changed without disruptions to the rest of the code base.
 However, when the structure of the inter-object composition is revised, isolation from the changes is less often recognised as a